 STEP #2: CHECK YOUR REGISTER VENTS

 - Feel to make sure air is coming out of the vents.
-If you can’t feel anything, your cooling system’s fan motor may not be working.
+If you can’t feel anything, your air conditioner’s fan motor may not be working.
 If that’s the case, call Maximum Heating & Air at (630) 788-4688 for a quick repair.